Biographies Characteristics Analysis

 (Rostock)

-STO _ _ _ _ _ _ - the capital of Sweden, a port on the Baltic Sea.
+STO _ _ _ _ _ _ is the capital of Sweden, a port on the Baltic Sea.

 (Stockholm)

-STO _ _ _ - the name of the navigator who discovered America.
+STO _ _ _ is the name of the navigator who discovered America.

 (Christopher Columbus)

-STO _ is the name of the explorer who discovered Victoria Falls, the city of the same name in Zambia.
+STO _ is the surname of the explorer who discovered Victoria Falls, the city of the same name in Zambia.

 (Livingston)

-Muscovites, as you know, live in Moscow, Odessans - in Odessa, Japanese - in Japan.
+As you know, Muscovites live in Moscow, Odessa residents live in Odessa, and Japanese live in Japan.
 But try to determine where they live:

-(In the village of Palekh, Ivanovo region of the Russian Federation)
+(In the village of Palekh, Ivanovo region RF)

 (In Donetsk, Ukraine)